Consumption Dependent Random Utility: Revealed Preferences

-Our observed choice probabilities have a consumption dependent random utility representation if and only if Equation \ref{QQuadLim} has a minimum value equal to zero.
-We are now ready to compare the computational burden of the two hypothesis tests.
-It is shown in \citet{kitamura2018nonparametric} and \citet{smeulders2021nonparametric} that most of the computational burden of the problem arises from computing the $E$ matrix.
-As both of our hypothesis tests are simple quadratic minimization problems, we compare the size of $E$ and $F_{lim}$.
-As $F_{lim}$ is at its largest when every choice set is observed, we make this comparison in the case where we observe every choice set.
-Observe that $E$ has the same number of columns as $F_{lim}$.
+We are now ready to compare the computational burden of our two tests.
+Before proceeding, we note that Equations \ref{Qconsistincy}-\ref{Qpositivity} and \ref{QinflowOutflowLim}-\ref{QInitialConLim} can be represented in matrix form, $Fq=l$.
+Almost all of the computational burden of both of our tests come from constructing their respective matrices, $E$ in the case of Equations \ref{ConicConsistency}-\ref{ConicPos} and $F$ in the case of Equations \ref{Qconsistincy}-\ref{Qpositivity} and \ref{QinflowOutflowLim}-\ref{QInitialConLim}.
+As such, our focus will be on comparing the size of $E$ and $F$.
+As $F$ is at its largest when every choice set is observed, we make this comparison in the case where we observe every choice set.
+Observe that $E$ has the same number of columns as $F$.
 They each have one column for each $(x,y,A,B)$ with $(x,y) \in A\times B\in \mathcal{X}^2$.
 This means that we can simply compare the number of rows of each of these matrices.
 There is one row of $E$ for each extreme point of the consumption dependent random utility model.
 For two periods, the number of extreme points of the model is given by $|X|(|X|!)^2$.\footnote{To see this, there are $|X|!$ preferences which define first period choice.
 For each $x \in X$ and each $\succ \in \mathcal{L}(X)$, corresponding to first period choice and preference, we have $\succ'$ inducing second period choice.
-This corresponds to $|X|(|X|!)^2$ representations.} There is one row of $F_{lim}$ for each constraint in Equations \ref{Qconsistincy} and \ref{Qrecursivity}.
+This corresponds to $|X|(|X|!)^2$ representations.} There is one row of $F$ for each constraint in Equations \ref{Qconsistincy} and \ref{Qrecursivity}.
 There is one constraint in Equation \ref{Qconsistincy} for each $(x,y,A,B)$ with $(x,y) \in A\times B$.
 This number is given by $(|X|2^{|X|-1})^2$.
 There is one constraint in Equation \ref{Qrecursivity} for each $(x,A,B)$ with $x \in A$ and $B \not \in \{\emptyset,X\}$.
 This number is given by $(|X|2^{|X|-1})(2^{|X|}-2)$.
-Taking these two together tells us that the total number of rows in $F_{lim}$ is given by $(|X|2^{|X|-1})^2+|X|2^{2|X|-1}-|X|2^{|X|}$.
-It then follows that the number of rows in $E$ is larger than then number of rows in $F_{lim}$ as long as $|X|\geq 4$.
-Table \ref{table:matrixsize} compares the number of rows of $E$ and $F_{lim}$ for a few values of $|X|$.
+Taking these two together tells us that the total number of rows in $F$ is given by $(|X|2^{|X|-1})^2+|X|2^{2|X|-1}-|X|2^{|X|}$.
+It then follows that the number of rows in $E$ is larger than then number of rows in $F$ as long as $|X|\geq 4$.
+Table \ref{table:matrixsize} compares the number of rows of $E$ and $F$ for a few values of $|X|$.